-Sheeting:
+Sheeting

 Clamps should be sealed and weighted as soon as possible after harvest is finished.
 There are numerous sheets on the market, we recommend the Silostop range of sheets as these have very low oxygen transmission rates (<3cm3/m2/24 hours for Silostop max).
 They also do a 2 in 1 sheet to get over the issues involved with putting on cling film and a top sheet.
 Ask your sheet supplier for oxygen transmission rates, these should be available.
 Side sheets are a must and again we would recommend using the best products available.
 Once sheeted use secure covers and gravel bags or lorry tyre sidewalls to weight down.
-If you have issues with birds damaging sheets, then cover with a bird net.